asterisk37n/bookmeter_lib_chrome/README.md

 # bookmeter_lib_chrome
-Search books in public library on Bookmeter.com with chrom extension
+Search books in public library on Bookmeter.com with chrome extension